Original Research

 About the author(s)

-Shavina Frank, Department Otorhinolaryngology, Faculty of Health Sciences, University of Cape Town, Cape Town, South Africa
+Shavina Frank, Division of Otorhinolaryngology, Department of Surgery, Faculty of Health Sciences, University of Cape Town (Red Cross War Memorial Children’s Hospital), Cape Town, South Africa

-Jessica K. McGuire, Department of Otorhinolaryngology, Faculty of Health Sciences, University of Cape Town, Cape Town, South Africa
+Jessica K. McGuire, Division of Otorhinolaryngology, Department of Surgery, Faculty of Health Sciences, University of Cape Town (Red Cross War Memorial Children’s Hospital), Cape Town, South Africa

 Fiona Kabagenyi, Department of Ear Nose and Throat, Faculty of Medicine, Makerere University, Kampala, Uganda

-Shazia Peer, Department of Otorhinolaryngology, Faculty of Health Sciences, University of Cape Town, Cape Town, South Africa
+Shazia Peer, Division of Otorhinolaryngology, Department of Surgery, Faculty of Health Sciences, University of Cape Town (Red Cross War Memorial Children’s Hospital), Cape Town, South Africa

 Abstract